leroym-biz/AWS-Restart-Journey/07_Security_IAM_KMS_Auditing/encryption-demo.md

 ```

 **Success!**
+After successful decryption, you can now see the original, readable contents.
 The decrypted file contains the original plaintext: "TOP SECRET 1!!!"

-After successful decryption, you can now see the original, readable contents.
 This proves the encryption/decryption workflow is functioning correctly.

+Success.
+The data is back in plaintext form, but only because we had the proper IAM permissions to use the KMS key for decryption.

 ---